A lot or a little?

 What parents need to know

-Parents need to know that Street Fighter 30th Anniversary Collection is a compilation of previously released Street Fighter games from Capcom for the PS4, Xbox One, Switch and Windows PCs.
-The included twelve titles are fighting games, where players kick, punch or use weapons (magic or blade-based) to inflict damage on opponents, and the character that has their health meter depleted to zero loses the match.
+Parents need to know that Street Fighter 30th Anniversary Collection is a compilation of previously released Street Fighter games from Capcom for the PS4, Xbox One, Switch, and Windows PCs.
+The included 12 titles are fighting games, where players kick, punch, or use weapons (magic or blade-based) to inflict damage on opponents, and the character whose health meter is depleted to zero loses the match.
 There's little blood but no gore during fights.
-Some women dress provocatively, such as low-cut blouses that expose cleavage, and breasts heave unrealistically, while some male fighters are shirtless.
-One fighting stage has an inebriated man in the background, while there are beer barrels and casks that pop up, but no one's seen drinking from them.
+Some women dress provocatively, such as in low-cut blouses that expose cleavage, and breasts heave unrealistically, while some male fighters are shirtless.
+One fighting stage has an inebriated man in the background, and there are beer barrels and casks that pop up, but no one's seen drinking from them.

 What's it about?

-STREET FIGHTER 30TH ANNIVERSARY COLLECTION gathers twelve separate titles of the popular, well-known fighting franchise.
-It includes Street Fighter, Street Fighter II, Street Fighter II: Champion Edition, Street Fighter II: Hyper Fighting, Super Street Fighter II, Super Street Fighter II: Turbo, Street Fighter Alpha, Street Fighter Alpha 2, Street Fighter Alpha 3, Street Fighter III, Street Fighter III: 2nd Impact and Street Fighter III: Third Strike.
+STREET FIGHTER 30TH ANNIVERSARY COLLECTION gathers 12 separate titles of the popular, well-known fighting franchise.
+It includes Street Fighter, Street Fighter II, Street Fighter II: Champion Edition, Street Fighter II: Hyper Fighting, Super Street Fighter II, Super Street Fighter II: Turbo, Street Fighter Alpha, Street Fighter Alpha 2, Street Fighter Alpha 3, Street Fighter III, Street Fighter III: 2nd Impact, and Street Fighter III: Third Strike.
 The games are playable in their original 4:3 (square-ish) aspect ratio -- with border art on each side -- but some let you choose to stretch it full-screen to a 16:9 format.
-Four of these games are playable online against others -- Street Fighter II Hyper Fighting, Super Street Fighter II Turbo, Street Fighter Alpha 3 and Street Fighter III: 3rd Strike.
+Four of these games are playable online against others -- Street Fighter II: Hyper Fighting, Super Street Fighter II: Turbo, Street Fighter Alpha 3, and Street Fighter III: Third Strike.
 All of the games support offline saves, to mark your progress, along with a Street Fighter music player, interactive 4K artwork collection, character bios, and other extras for fans of the franchise.
 While all four platforms look and play similarly, some have better visuals and more advanced controls over others (namely, PlayStation 4 or Xbox One over Nintendo's portable Nintendo Switch).
-That said, the Switch has a Tournament Mode not available in other versions.
+That said, the Switch version has a Tournament mode that's not available in other versions.

 Is it any good?

-True to their original 2D arcade fighting games between 1987 and 1999, this collection of brawlers impresses in its breadth and depth for fans of the franchise, even with its online hiccups.
-Street Fighter 30th Anniversary Collection doesn't include newer Street Fighter games from arcades or consoles, but if you haven't yet played older Street Fighter games: they're easy to pick up, and difficult to put down.
+True to the original 2D arcade fighting games released between 1987 and 1999, this collection of brawlers impresses in its breadth and depth for fans of the franchise, even with its online hiccups.
+Street Fighter 30th Anniversary Collection doesn't include newer Street Fighter games from arcades or consoles, but if you haven't yet played older Street Fighter games: They're easy to pick up, and difficult to put down.
 There are many fighters to choose from, each with their own style and strengths, and all are well-balanced with responsive controls.
-It's a blast to play against someone beside you, but the artificial intelligence (A.I.) is smart, too, and will keep you on your toes.
+It's a blast to play against someone beside you, but the artificial intelligence (AI) is smart too, and will keep you on your toes.

-Online play is spotty, though, with some matchmaking not working (just hanging on lobby screen) and a few performance issues that mar the overall experience.
+Online play is spotty, though, with some matchmaking not working (just hanging on the lobby screen) and a few performance issues that mar the overall experience.
 If you can't get a fighting game to work well online, you shouldn't add it.
 Perhaps some of this could be fixed with a patch.
-A couple of forums online confirmed others were having other assorted online issues, too.
+A couple of forums online confirmed that others were having assorted online issues, too.
 Offline play was polished, though, and a treat given all this content.
-Of course, many of the games are "remixes" of each other, but no doubt those who love this series will find this refreshed collection a well made one.
-In other words, for those who have an affinity for this franchise, getting a dozen games for under $40 and the extra content is well worth the price of admission.
+Of course, many of the games are "remixes" of each other, but no doubt those who love this series will find this refreshed collection a well-made one.
+In other words, for those who have an affinity for this franchise, getting a dozen games plus extra content for under $40 makes it well worth the price of admission.